Justice and Law Enforcement (JUST)

 Subject Details Legacy Code: 200701

-This subject introduces candidates to the criminal justice system through an examination of justifications for punishment and the policy and practice of various criminal justice agencies.
+This subject introduces students to the criminal justice system through an examination of justifications for punishment and the policy and practice of various criminal justice agencies.
 Attention is paid to the significance of race, class and gender, and how these variables impact upon justice within the criminal justice system.
-Where possible, visits to criminal justice agencies and a prison are organised, and practitioners are invited to seminars to enable candidates to gain a more practical understanding of the criminal justice system.
+Students will engage with contemporary issues and ongoing debates in criminal justice, including through exposure wherever possible to criminal justice agencies, a prison, legal clients and practitioners to enable students to gain a deep and practical understanding and experience.

 Level: Undergraduate Level 3 subject